cosmicjs/nodejs-sales-page/article/article.md

 * Change the page images by adding your own images.
 Make sure to keep the same image title and slug.
 * Hit save and publish

-This part works like any CMS system, where you make changes to the back-end and the site can change immidiatly.
+This part works like any CMS system, where you make changes to the back-end and the site can change immediately.

 ## How to add new features to this application
-This part and below would be an explanation on how the application fron-end was developed and how you can digg deaper to customize more options like the layout, css, colors, and which fields to collect from the user.
+This part and below would be an explanation on how the application front-end was developed and how you can dig deeper to customize more options like the layout, css, colors, and which fields to collect from the user.
-This application was build mianly using Node JS, and Stripe API.
+This application was build mainly using Node JS, and Stripe API.
 So let's take a look at the server.js file

 ```
 const express = require('express');